MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > [!NOTE]
 > The `Message(<string>)` and `DumpMachine()` functions (from [`Microsoft.Quantum.Intrinsic`](xref:microsoft.quantum.intrinsic) and [`Microsoft.Quantum.Diagnostics`](xref:microsoft.quantum.diagnostics), respectively) both print directly to our classical host's console.
-> Just like a real quantum computation, Q# does not allow us access to the state of qubits.
+> Just like a real quantum computation, Q# does not allow us to directly access qubit states.
-> However, as `DumpMachine` prints the target machine's current state, it can provide valuable insight for debugging and learning in conjunction with the full state simulator.
+> However, as `DumpMachine` prints the target machine's current state, it can provide valuable insight for debugging and learning when used in conjunction with the full state simulator.

 ### Applying single-qubit and controlled gates

-Next, we apply the gates which comprise the operation itself (see the circuit diagram and explanation for the three-qubit example [here](https://en.wikipedia.org/wiki/Quantum_Fourier_transform#Example).
+Next, we apply the gates which comprise the operation itself (see the circuit diagram and explanation for the three-qubit example [here](https://en.wikipedia.org/wiki/Quantum_Fourier_transform#Example)).
 Q# already contains many basic quantum gates as operations in the [`Microsoft.Quantum.Intrinsic`](xref:microsoft.quantum.intrinsic) namespace, and these are no exception.
 To apply an operation to a specific qubit from a register (i.e. a single `Qubit()` from an array `Qubit[]`) we use standard index notation.
 So, applying the [`H`](xref:microsoft.quantum.intrinsic.h) (Hadamard) to the first qubit of our register `qs` takes the form: